profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 91*
 {:.dhp-verse #page37}

 It is time to move on.
-We might know this on one level yet another part of us holds back.
+We might know this on one level, yet another part of us holds back.
 If we attempt to let go because we think we should – instead of discovering renewed inspiration – there will be resistance.
 But encountering disappointment is OK too if we are alert to our heart’s true needs.
 Our deepest need is to be free from ignorance.
-There is no place we can truly settle until we have fully realised who and what we are.
+There is no place where we can truly settle until we have fully realised who and what we are.
 This path of awareness has the power to transform absolutely everything into understanding.
 Swans glide on – no resistance.
 {:.dhp-reflection}